 Florida has no special rules that govern the timing of service of subpoenas to reporters.
 Thus, the general provisions contained in the Florida Rules of Criminal Procedure and Rules of Civil Procedure apply.
 Those rules do not fix the time for service of a subpoena.
 Florida law generally requires that legal papers must be served upon individuals personally or at their residence.
 See § 48.193(3), Fla.
 Stat.(2016); Stoeffler v.
 Castagiola, 629 So.
 2d 196 (Fla.
 2d DCA 1993); Fla.
 Att'y Gen. Op.
 72-128 (April 6, 1972).

 There are no special requirements for serving a subpoena on the news media.
-Generally, under Georgia law, personal service of a subpoena commanding the attendance of a witness at a hearing or trial may be perfected by any sheriff, deputy or other person more than 18 years of age.
-Service may also be made by certified or registered mail.
+Generally, under Georgia law, personal service of a subpoena commanding the attendance of a witness at a hearing or trial may be perfected by any sheriff, deputy or other person at least 18 years of age.
+Service may also be made by certified or registered mail or overnight delivery.
 O.C.G.A. § 24-13-24.
 A court may consider whether under the circumstances of each case a subpoena was served within a reasonable time.
 O.C.G.A. § 24-13-26.
 In no event may the time of service be less than 24 hours prior to the time that appearance is required.
 Id.

 HRCP 45 and HRPP 17 do not specify when a subpoena must be served; however, summonses in a civil case shall not be personally delivered between 10:00 p.m. and 6:00 a.m. on premises not open to the general public unless a judge permits, in writing on the summons, personal delivery during those hours.